10 essentials for Blogging: The Ultimate Guide to Becoming a Blogger

 You will also meet those that come up to you and introduce themselves, who ask about you and what motivates your content.
 You will find colleagues who are interested in not only knowing you and understanding you, but also want to work with you.
 You will find those who easily introduce you to their circles and would gladly sit and discuss the industry and the approaches they take and you in return speak of the tactics you use.
 It is not all a mean girl’s high school vibe.
 Those who truly love their work and are happy with what they do, will connect with you, because they know there is no competition in this industry.
 There can’t be.
 Competition can exist if all bloggers worked by the same rules.
 Those who choose to personalize their work, share their passions and create content by reflecting who they are, are outside the competitive mind frame.
 You may all be working in the same field, but as an individual, each one is different and therefore so is your content different.

-Final Thoughts about Becoming a Blogger:
+Final Thoughts on Becoming a Blogger

 Although the industry is relatively new, it is seemed to have already developed and outgrown itself and is in need to restructuring or something new.
 This may be so as it is dependent on the internet and the access to information is a click away.
 If you look at the users of social media, you will notice just how many of them are bloggers and micro influencers.
 Brands and companies also seem to be picking and choosing to work with those individuals who seem to fit a certain stereotype, which is a subject that has been raised by FOHR when they created their first Freshman Class Programme.